moeller0/ATM_overhead_detector/README.md

 2) ./ping_collector.sh suitable.remote.host.IP_or_address

-3) wait until the script finishes (might take a few hours, basically PINGSPERSIZE * PINGPERIOD in seconds)
+3) wait until the script finishes (might take a few hours, basically PINGSPERSIZE * PINGPERIOD * n_SWEEPS in seconds)

 4) run ATM_overhead_detector.m in either matlab or octave* and look at the output